What are the appointed times and Feasts of Yhvh?

 The eighth day is representative of the new beginnings in eternity AFTER the millennium.
 The millennium represents the seventh day Sabbath… The Day of the Lord.

 It must be noted that these are not “Jewish” feasts.
-These are God’s feasts.
+These are God’s feasts and appointed times.
 We must understand that it is God’s calendar that dictates, not ours.
 His calendar is the only one that truly counts.
 It should be noted that there are several differences of opinions in how to determine the exact days of the calendar of Leviticus 23.
 We encourage everyone to do their own due diligence in studying out the Father’s calendar according to the Scriptures.